-At the completion of the assessment, you will be presented with a bar graph showing your personality type with a few details underneath.
-Check out the Catalog of Types section below for greater details on the results of DISC.
+At the completion of the assessment you will be presented with a bar graph showing your personality type.
+With a few details' underneath.
+Check out the DISC chapter in this guide for greater details on the results of DISC.

 Organizational Benefits